PlummersSoftwareLLC/Primes/PrimeRust/solution_1/README.md

 - it runs both single-thread and multi-thread tests.

 Note that C++'s `vector<bool>` is a controversial specialisation of `vector` that `*may*` use more efficient storage than using a whole byte for 1 or 0.
 It's up to the compiler vendor, and is not standardised.
 Typically it's using individual bits for storage, within bytes or words.
 So the `bit storage` I have implemented closely resembles this.
 Rust has no such thing built in, although there are several crates available.
 For clarity, it's implemented manually in this solution.

+Several variants of the `bit storage` approach exist, and they differ in layout (striped vs linear) or in the algorithm we use to traverse through the storage and reset the bits.
+The variants are explained below.

 ## Striped storage